Witness nature’s splendour in the Fall by taking a ski resort’s chairlift ride to a mountain’s summit.

 Whether you’re hiking or simply enjoying the ride, the panoramic views from the mountaintop promise a breathtaking and memorable adventure.

-Here are four places to go to enjoy fall colours on a ski lift ride:
+Here are five places to go to enjoy fall colours on a ski lift ride:

 Kelso Conservation Area (Glen Eden Ski Resort)